 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.
-The analysis was based on historical salvage data during 2009–2019 which did not include any above normal water years, hence that row of the table is noted as ‘NA’.
+The analysis was based on historical salvage data during 2009–2019 which did not include any Above Normal Water Years, hence that row of the table is noted as ‘NA’.

 Kimmerer et al. (2009) found a statistically significant negative relationship between annual mean March–June X2 (an index of Delta outflow) and annual mean starry flounder bay otter trawl abundance indices, which they suggested could be related to an increase in residual circulation in the San Francisco Estuary with increasing Delta outflow; if such an increase translates to more rapid or more complete entrainment of starry flounder early life stages into the estuary, or more rapid transport to their rearing grounds, then presumably, survival from hatching to settlement would be higher under high-flow conditions (Kimmerer et al. 2009: 385).
-Note that this relationship only pertains to starry flounder within the Bay-Delta and does not consider the very broad range of the species along the Pacific coast (see Appendix 11A).
-A comparison of modeled bay otter trawl indices for Alternatives 1, 2, and 3 compared to NAA as a function of modeled X2 was undertaken using the regression coefficients presented by Kimmerer et al. (2009: their Table 2; see also Appendix 11Q).
-This indicated that there would be very little difference in abundance indices expected between Alternatives 1, 2, and 3 and NAA as a function of X2 (Table sf_kim).
+Note that this relationship only pertains to starry flounder within the Delta and does not consider the very broad range of the species along the Pacific coast (Appendix 11A).
+A comparison of modeled bay otter trawl indices for Alternatives 1, 2, and 3 compared to NAA as a function of modeled X2 was undertaken using the regression coefficients presented by Kimmerer et al. (2009:Table 2; also Appendix 11Q).
+This indicated that there would be very little difference in abundance indices expected between Alternatives 1, 2, and 3 and the NAA as a function of X2 (Table 11-90).